What is a point of sale system?

 So what are the benefits of POS systems?
 Put simply: you can’t run any size of business (small, medium or giant) effectively without one.

 With a modern, cloud-based POS system, you get:

 - Advanced customer data

-- Schedule and manage employees
+- The ability to manage employees

 - Integrated payment processing